roman/nixDir/README.md

 ]
 ```

-To run the tests, make sure to include use the `injectNixtCheck` option and execute
+To run the tests, make sure to specify the `injectNixtCheck` option in your
+`buildFlake` call and then execute in the terminal

 ``` bash
 nix run .#nixt